PGSafarik/FoxGHI/README.md

                            if enabled and set.
  * Controller.Hidden - Show/hide the window button controls on the HeaderBar

+As stated above, the goal of this library is not to duplicate Gnome 3, but to implement those object, I am trying to start from the Gnome 3 Standard "GHI - Gnome Human Interface", according to this one the library also got its name.

+Please note that the library is currently under development and may change at any time, although there is a certain effort to prevent this from happening, however, this cannot be guaranteed at this time

 ## 2. COMPILATION AND INSTALLATION:
 *Dependecies:*
   [Foxtoolkit 1.7.76](http://fox-toolkit.org/ftp/fox-1.7.76.tar.gz)